 Partner with Nonprofit Organizations That Support LGBTQ+ Rights

 Another option is to partner up with a nonprofit organization that is working to support the LGBTQ+ community and advocate for equality and inclusion.
-Examples of these organizations include Outright Action International, It Gets Better Project, and Trans Lifeline.
+Examples of these organizations include Outright International, It Gets Better Project, and LGBTQ Freedom Fund.

 In partnering with a nonprofit, you can highlight their mission-critical work through email and social media marketing to inform and educate your customers about the organization.
 By creating an evergreen partnership with a nonprofit, your brand can create an even larger impact for the organization that extends beyond Pride Month.